CouncilofLorien/counciloflorien.github.io/docs/cards/C/corsairs-of-umbar.md

 > > <div class="card-shield">【 9/&ndash; 】</div>
 > > <div class="card-corruption">&nbsp;</div>

+ - [FAQ #6 (Feb 1996) - Questions About Specific Cards](/original/rulings/faq-6/#questions-about-specific-cards)<br>_Corsairs of Umbar_ (errata): Add “May also be played at any site in Elven Shores, Eriadoran Coast, Andrast Coast, Bay of Belfalas, or Mouths of the Anduin.”

 ### _Middle-earth: The Wizards Unlimited_

 {: .hazard-unlimited .mx-sm-6 .mx-md-8 .mx-lg-10 .mb-4 }